pmcheng/PBF/README.md

 PowerMic Buttons for Fluency
 ============================

-PowerMic Buttons for Fluency is an AutoHotkey script which persists as a tray icon, intercepts buttons on a PowerMic dictation microphone, and sends simulated key presses to Fluency for Imaging Reporting.
+PowerMic Buttons for Fluency is an AutoHotkey script which persists as a tray icon, intercepts the "Dictate", "Next Field", and "Previous Field" buttons on a PowerMic dictation microphone, and sends simulated key presses to Fluency for Imaging Reporting.
 If Fluency is running within a VMWare window (my particular use case), then a second script "PowerMic Relay for Fluency" must be run within the VMWare session, which relays the appropriate key presses within the VMWare session.

 The scripts can be downloaded [here](https://pcheng.org/powermic/PBF.zip).
 Unzip the PBF.zip file, then extract it and run the executable "PowerMic_Buttons_for_Fluency.exe" on the system that has the PowerMic.
 If applicable, run the executable "PowerMic_Relay_for_Fluency.exe" in the VMWare window.